kelcisayshello/wordsmith/README.md

 * Copy/Paste Images and Embed Links
 * Tables and Table Formatting
 * Reset Formatting on Text Selection
-* Dark and Light Mode
+* Dark and Light Mode UI Toggler
 * Developer Debug Mode
 * Save and Restore Notes
 * Live Link to Note
+* Save Frequent Email Signature(s)

 ### Unsupported Features
 I currently have no intention to add the below features to the text editor but that could change at any time: